Camp Lejeune Relocation Information

 Things to Do Near Camp Lejeune

-Photo by Lance Cpl.
+Photo from Lance Cpl.
 Jackeline M. Perez Rivera

 Lejeune Memorial Gardens: The Lejeune Memorial Gardens pay tribute to those who served and are serving our country.
 It’s a great place to come, pay your respects, and feel closer than ever to the history which helped shape the country we live in today.
 It’s home to four memorials.